menix-os/menix/doc/src/kernel/arch/readme.md

-# Architectures
+# Platform support

-menix supports all CPU architectures which are capable of providing a configuration mechanism like ACPI or OpenFirmware and an UEFI boot environment.
+Menix supports all devices which are capable of providing both ACPI and an UEFI boot environment.